Day 1 of 100: Your Sobriety & Fitness Guide

 Journal Prompt

 What made you decide to start this challenge?
-Write the honest truth — it's just for you.
+Write the honest truth.
+It's just for you.

 Write as little or as much as you need.
 This is your private space.